 I knew I couldn’t sing (as indicated by the ‘wincing’ of friends and family when I attempted to) so I’d have to play an instrument.
 Although I’d been begging for a piano (preferably ‘grand’) since I was four (along with a horse, and an in-ground pool) and in the eight (count’ em) Christmas’s since had seen zilch, what I did have was an old, scruffy, portable organ.
-It had been given to me by Lauren Sandberg, after she got her grand piano for hanukkah when we were in second grade.
+It had been given to me by Lauren Sandberg, after she got her grand piano for Hanukkah when we were in second grade.
 Since Lauren was the size of Thumbelina (rumor had it she slept in a walnut shell) and everyone thought she was the cutest little thing! (and paid no mind to her fish-eyes, no offense!) she usually got whatever she asked for on the first try.
-Although secretly jealous of her size (I, too, longed to sleep in a shell, use a dandelion for a pillow and and an oak leaf as a blanket!)
-I couldn’t deny that she was kind to me-and generous to a fault.
+Although secretly jealous of her size (I, too, longed to sleep in a walnut shell, use a dandelion for a pillow and and an oak leaf as a blanket!At my size though- I’d have had to hollow out a log) I couldn’t deny that she was kind to me-and generous to a fault.
 She shed her old stuff like a snake does it’s skin- having no use for it once she’d moved on.
 She gave me the organ without any hesitation, shrugging her tiny chicken-wing shoulder blades, saying: ‘I don’t know why you’d want it- but here ya go!’

 My Dad picked me up from Lauren’s house that rainy Saturday afternoon, after I’d spent the night before at her house and she’d bequeathed me the grand instrument.I admit, I was excited.
 I popped into the front seat of the car, organ cumbersome in my arms-adjusted it onto my lap and gave him a ‘check this out!’ tight-lipped smile, lifting my brows and giving him a thumbs up.
 He looked down at the worn out instrument, made a face like he smelled something awful, and said: “Jesus, Annie!
 Where’d you get that piece of crap?”
 I folded my arms defiantly across my chest and turned my smile upside down, refusing to look at him, and stared out the passenger side window instead.
 He’d totally bummed me out.
 Just when I thought I’d scored a prize, he’d reduced it to rubble.

 Somehow, I mastered the Partridge Family’s hit ‘I Think I Love You’ …up through the first verse.
-This was by far, the coolest song we’d heard all year, and I didn’t know a single classmate who wouldn’t have sold their soul to be in the Partridge Family.
+This was by far, the coolest song of the year, and I didn’t know a single classmate who wouldn’t have sold their soul to be in the Partridge Family.
 We loved the fashions: The white puffy shirts, under maroon, crushed velvet bell-bottomed pants suits (to die for!)
-Laurie’s wispy, peasant blouses and mini-skirts-and don’t even get me started on David Cassidy’s pukka shell necklaces and zip-up rib-knit shirts.
+Laurie’s wispy, peasant blouses and mini-skirts-and don’t even get me started on David Cassidy’s pukka shell necklaces and rib-knit shirt with the zippers.
 His long ‘shag’ haircut was the benchmark for all cute guy’s hair, and Laurie Partridge was not only pretty and doe-like, but had written a law book about being cool called ‘For Girls Only’, something I was on the look-out for every time I went to Caldor’s.
 The bus they traveled on, which was painted in colorful,’bricks gone wild’ style was incredulous in that it seemed to go everywhere BUT to school!
 It was a dream come true.
 Who wouldn’t want such a life- rockstars, on the road, no school?
 And, considering our age- what the hell?-Bring Mom along.
-She could make us chocolate milk and iron our clothes.
+She could cook for us and iron our clothes.
 She’d have a ball.